olayasturias/olayasturias.github.io/_posts/2020-06-25-flysky-linux.md

 ---
 layout: post
-cover: assets/images/flysky/flysky.jpg
+thumbnail: assets/images/flysky/flysky.jpg
 title: Using your RC controller as an USB joystick
 date: 2020-07-21 12:00:00 +0545
-categories: flysky fs-i6x phdstuff
+tags: flysky fs-i6x phdstuff
-author: olaya
-featured: true
-summary: Using the flysky fs-i6x as a joystick in Ubuntu
+description: Using the flysky fs-i6x as a joystick in Ubuntu
-comment_issue_id: 2
 ---

 Hello all!
 First of all, I want to note the new `phdstuff` label that I'm introducing in this post.
 The point